Rules Of The Supreme Court Of The State Of Oklahoma

 4.1.2 The program must have significant intellectual or practical content and its primary objective must be to increase the participant's professional competence as an attorney.

 4.1.3 The program must deal primarily with matters related to the practice of law, professional responsibility or ethical obligations of attorneys.
+Programs that cross academic lines may be considered for approval.

 4.1.4 The program must be offered by a sponsor having substantial, recent, experience in offering continuing legal education or demonstrated ability to organize and present effectively continuing legal education.
 Demonstrated ability arises partly from the extent to which individuals with legal training or educational experience are involved in the planning, instruction and supervision of the program.

 4.1.5 The program itself must be conducted by an individual or group qualified by practical or academic experience.
-The program including the named advertised participants, must be conducted substantially as planned, subject to emergency withdrawals and alterations.
+The program, including the named advertised participants, must be conducted substantially as planned, subject to emergency withdrawals and alterations.

-4.1.6 Thorough, high quality, readable, and carefully prepared written materials must be made available to all participants at or before the time the course is presented, unless the absence of such materials is recognized as reasonable and approved by the Commission.
+4.1.6 Thorough, high quality, readable, and carefully prepared written materials must be made available to all participants at or before the time the course is presented, unless the absence of such materials is recognized as reasonable and approved by the MCLE Administrator.
 A mere outline without citations or explanatory notations will not be sufficient.

 4.1.7 The program must be conducted in a comfortable physical setting, conducive to learning and equipped with suitable writing surfaces.